 We’re currently in Sobeys, Sobeys Urban Fresh, Freshco, Longos, No Frills , Coppa’s, Foodland and Metro.
 You can find a full listing of the stores on our site.

-Sweet N Nice ice cream is also available all summer long at Stakt Market in our Sweet N Nice pop up ice cream shop.
+Sweet N Nice ice cream is also available all summer long at Stackt Market in our Sweet N Nice pop up ice cream shop located at 28 Bathurst St, Toronto, ON M5V 0C6 (Parking at 3 Tecumseth St. Toronto).